JoeXia77/CamScanner-Image-Enhancement/README.md

 # Problem to solve:
-when use CamScanner to scan an handwriting image, the background looks dirty, here is a fast solution to make the picture clean and clear.
+when use CamScanner to scan an handwriting image, the background looks dirty, here is a fast solution to clean this picture.

 # DEMO pictures:
 input(original picture): hand_written_image.jpg